gzachariadis/Knowledge-Base/docs/digital-accounts/authentication/passwordless-authentication/authentication-methods/passkeys.md

 Preferably, you would use hardware security keys for this purpose, the advantage of using hardware keys is that they provide an added layer of security, allowing you to keep each identity separate, by avoiding cross device tracking.
 Although, be careful, this process can prove extremely expensive, because it requires having separate physical hardware devices (aka hardware keys) for each one of your accounts to a platform.
 Ultimately, it's only proposed for platforms that you truly require a separate *"identity"*, not associated with your natural one.

-##### Cross-Domain Tracking & Phishing Attacks
+##### Cross-Domain Tracking

-The passkey has an integrated private-key, a derivative private/public key associated based on the domain identity (Relying Party); it’s **unique** so it **does not leak cross-domain identity and tracking.**
+A passkey depends an integrated private-key, a derivative private/public key associated with each domain identity (Relying Party); it’s **unique**, so by design **does not leak cross-domain identity and tracking**.
 As should your passwords be, **unique to each website**.

-The system doesn’t fundamentally change, except from the fact, your private-keys are stored securely on your device.
-The passkeys, still correspond to individual services and are used to authorize your login, just like your passwords used to do.
+The system doesn’t fundamentally change, the passkeys, just like individual passwords, still correspond to individual services and are used to validate account ownership.
 Fundamentally, you exchange your secure random passwords database for a database with secure private-keys.

-Similarly, while password managers can help fill-in login details automatically, they **don't fully protect against phishing attacks**.
-Phishing protection can still be bypassed by very convincing fake sites, because it's a form of link-based protection; you or your password manager's auto-fill feature, can be tricked into navigating onto a fake website, and filling in your details, effectively sharing them with a malicious actor.

 Passkeys are much more resistant to phishing attacks because they **don’t rely on typing or submitting anything at all**.
 Instead, the authentication process uses your device to assign a verification challenge to your private-key, which can't be prompted by a malicious site.

+##### Phishing Attacks

+While password managers can help fill-in login details automatically, they **don't fully protect against phishing attacks**.
+Phishing protection can still be bypassed by very convincing fake sites.
+You or your password manager's auto-fill feature, can be tricked into navigating onto a fake website, and filling in your details, effectively sharing them with a malicious actor.

 ##### Credential Storage

-A backup of your private-key could potentially be stored by the platform of your phone provider, if you choose to initiate it through a phone, aka Google Cloud or iCloud.
+A backup of your private-key could potentially be stored by the platform of your phone provider (**Google Cloud** or **iCloud**) but only when you choose to initiate it through a phone.

 Should you be worried about Google storing your private-key?
+Probably not; provided, it’s end-to-end encrypted.

-Probably not, if it’s end-to-end encrypted, think of it like Google requiring your master password on a password manager, to view your passwords, which they don’t have.
+In case you are not familiar with end-to-end encryption, it's a bit like Google requiring your master password on a password manager, to view your passwords, which they don’t have.

-You should be aware that, when opting to initiate passkey creation, through platform providers (Google, Apple, Microsoft), they will be able to see what platform the private-key is being associated with.
+When opting to initiate passkey creation, through platform providers (Google, Apple, Microsoft), **they will be able to see what platform the private-key is being associated with**.

 That means, theoretically at least, **platform providers are able to associate you with platforms and your accounts under those platforms**.
 Not sure, I would want any of those to know which platforms I have accounts with.

 ## Frequently Asked Questions

-###### - Passkey-Only Access Account
+<span>- Passkey-Only Access Account</span>

 Can an account truly be passkey-only access?
 In theory, **yes**, an online account can be **passkey-only** access — but **in practice?
 Unluckily.** There’s always the need for backup methods, either for account recovery or for setting up new devices.
 These fallback options are in place to ensure you don’t get locked out.